Housing & Dining

+How’s the food?
 Simply put: Amazing.
-TIU has great food every day throughout the school year.
+Trinity has great food every day throughout the school year.
 Hawkins Dining Hall offers buffet-style breakfasts, lunches, and dinners to students on a meal plan.
-A fresh salad bar is available for lunch and dinner as well as a variety of hot entrees, fresh panini's, gourmet sandwiches, and great desserts.
+A fresh salad bar is available for lunch and dinner as well as a variety of hot entrees, fresh paninis, gourmet sandwiches, and great deserts.
 You’ll have no problem finding something great to eat.

-And here’s a tip...
-Hawkins Dining Hall has great brick oven pizza.
-It’s amazing.
-Ask your Admissions Counselor about it.
+And here’s a tip… try the brick-oven pizza.
+It’s awesome.
+Just ask your Admissions Counselor about it.

-A community favorite, Fresh is your stop for a quick, healthy meal between classes or an evening snack.
-Sandwiches, soups, gourmet salads are all made to order and packed for you to take to-go.
-You can also pick up hand-crafted espresso drinks and fresh smoothies for a great-tasting pick-me-up before heading to your next class.
+A community favorite, Fresh is your stop for a quick, healthy meal between classes or for an evening snack.
+Sandwiches, soups, and gourmet salads are all made to order and packed for you to take to-go.
+You can also pick up handcrafted espresso drinks and fresh smoothies for a great-tasting pick-me-up before heading to your next class.